 When I finally went and saw my doctor, I expected her to tell me to toughen up and get over it (like I had been telling myself.
 However, to my complete shock, she told me what I was experiencing was postnatal depression.
 After giving my my treatment options she also said to me, ‘You know how when you get on the plane and they tell you to put on your oxygen mask first before assisting others?
 That’s what you have to do.’

 Finding my oxygen mask

-Straight away my mind started bombarding me with excuses:
+Straight away my mind bombarded me with excuses:

 I’m too tired

 I won’t be able to stick to it

 I'm too overwhelmed.

 All I needed was two minutes